-- I. Expansion or growth through Intensification - It means that the organisation tries to grow internally by intensifying its operations either by market penetration or market development or by product development. - The firm can intensify by adopting any of the following strategies:
+I. Expansion or growth through Intensification

+>It means that the organisation tries to grow internally by intensifying its operations either by market penetration or market development or by product development.

+>The firm can intensify by adopting any of the following strategies:

-Igor.
+" Igor.
 H. Ansoff gave a framework as shown in figure below which describes the intensification options available to a firm.

-Market Penetration

-- · ♦ Increase market share.

-- ♦ Increase product usage.

-- Increase the frequency used.

-- Increase the quantity used.

-- Find new application for current users.

-Product Development

-- Add product features, product refinement.

-- Develop a new-generation product.

-- ◆ Develop new product for the same market

-Diversification involving new products and new markets

-· ♦ Related / Unrelated.

-Market Development

-◆ Expand geographically Target new segments.
+Existing Product New Product Narket Market Penetration Existing Product + Existing Market Product Development Existing Product + New Market Existing Market Increase market share.
+Increase product usage.
+Increase the frequency used.
+Increase the quantity used.
+Find new application for current users.
+Add product features, product refinement.
+Develop a new-generation product.
+Develop new product for the same market New Market Market Development Diversification Ma Existing Product + Existing Market New Product + New Market New Expand geographicallyTarget new segments Related/unrelated